Inside: Learn how to prevent tearing during childbirth with these 9 tips!

 A huge fear many pregnant women have, is tearing when they give birth.
-That’s a sensitive area and the thought of giving birth by itself is daunting let alone how things will feel if you tear.
+That’s a sensitive area and the thought of giving birth by itself is daunting, let alone how things will feel if you tear.

 First let’s talk about what tearing actually means.
-Tearing is usually the skin between your vagina and anus called the perineum.
+Tearing usually happens in the skin between your vagina and anus called the perineum.
 Those tears are very minimal and don’t require anything to heal on their own.